-Through all six these examples, we are called to break any cycle we see growing within ourselves of resentment, unfaithfulness, abuse, dishonesty, hatred, violence, and injustice.
-God's values - values of love, compassion, integrity, justice, forgiveness, dignity, and non-violence - must be our values, visible in and through our lives.
-May God bless and empower you and me, and us together as this covenant community of faith, with the strength, courage, humility, and commitment to make it so.
+Through all six of these examples, we are called to break any cycle we see growing within ourselves of resentment, unfaithfulness, abuse, dishonesty, hatred, violence, and injustice.
+God's values - values of love, compassion, faithfulness, integrity, justice, forgiveness, dignity, and non-violence - must be our values, embodied and visible in and through our lives.
+And when they aren't, we must do the hard work to make amends.

+May God bless and empower you and me, and us together as this covenant community of faith, with the strength and courage, patience and humility, and the commitment needed to make it so.